Monthly Recurring Revenue (MRR)

 Additionally, you can multiply your number of monthly subscribers by your average revenue per user (ARPU) to calculate your MRR.

 MRR vs. ARR: What’s the Difference?

 On the surface, the difference between your MRR and ARR is straightforward: MRR is your monthly recurring revenue, while your ARR is an annual scope of your recurring revenue (for any customers past 12 months of service).
 Both provide a sense of predictable revenue.
 But the differences stem much farther than that.

 While MRR provides a short-term view of your revenue, it reveals the deeper, micro-level insight of revenue per month and quarter.
 These insights are especially important for the marketing team and sales team, who can strategize around immediate impacts and consider any effects on MRR, whether that’s adjusting campaigns, quickening the sales cycle, or improving the onboarding experience.

 Depending on contract structure, however, there’s a particular risk with the monthly subscription model versus annual.
 Annual contracts guarantee money throughout the year unless there are opt-out or cancellation clauses included in the contract, whereas monthly subscriptions most likely have opt-out/cancellation clauses before the next billing cycle.

 Your ARR gives a long-term, macro-view of the business.
 ARR is a great indicator for overarching goals and serves as a better metric to help signal revenue predictability for the long game.
 ARR is also the more popular metric to show investors to gauge a company’s financial health, as it allows the numbers to speak toward the growth goals investors are eager to learn about.

 Metrics Related to MRR

-MRR is a powerful building block for other SaaS metrics that provide insight into effective planning.
+MRR is a powerful building block for other SaaS business metrics that provide insight into effective planning.

 SaaS Quick Ratio